Current Status - DC

 DC generally provides broad voting access through local law, including expanded registration and voting options.
 In 2024, DC voters approved a shift to ranked-choice voting beginning in 2026.
 As with other local election laws, however, implementation remains subject to congressional review, which is a unique dynamic that leaves the District more politically exposed than in most states.

 Voting access in DC has periodically become a target of congressional action.
 In recent years, Congress has moved to overturn locally enacted voting policies, including changes approved by DC lawmakers and voters.
-Similar efforts could arise ahead of 2026, potentially delaying or blocking new election rules, altering who is eligible to vote in certain local elections, or affecting how DC administers its election systems.

 Education